smith-psychology-club/smith-psychology-club.github.io/_pages/profdevelopment.md

 ## How to find jobs or internships in research
 ### Psychology department mastersheet
 The psychology department at Smith College maintains a list of post-bacc research jobs and summer internships.
-<div style="text-align: center"><iframe src="https://docs.google.com/spreadsheets/d/1LuaMWjDd07UBR94SDn0MjhPqaB1gqrv0h3rPE2G73cA/edit?usp=sharing" frameborder="0" width="104%%" height="650" scrolling="yes"></iframe></div>
+[Click here](https://docs.google.com/spreadsheets/d/1LuaMWjDd07UBR94SDn0MjhPqaB1gqrv0h3rPE2G73cA/edit?usp=sharing) to access it.

 # Extracurriculars
 *coming soon...*